International Education Week 2025

 International Education Week (NOV.
 17 - 20, 2025)

 For International Education Week 2025 (IEW), we are exploring the theme of Convivencia: The Art of Building Global Community.
-We want to use the week to reflect on Tulane and higher education’s role in global inequities and ask how we can disrupt those inequities and towards more just futures.
-At Tulane, we are using IEW to cultivate spaces for global awareness across borders, fostering an inclusive international community, and facilitating impactful global learning and engagement while also aligning with our institutional mission of equity, diversity, and inclusion.
+At Tulane, IEW is an opportunity to cultivate spaces for global awareness across borders, celebrate our international community, and promote meaningful global learning and engagement, both here in New Orleans and around the world.

 Keynote Performer - Martha Gonzalez